 Give the neckline a final press.
 This one eliminates the last wrinkles, as shown by the difference in the images above.
 The second one has only some slight wrinkling and lies flat against the body.

 It’s a bit of a fiddly process and even with the best tutorial it requires some practice.
+The Love To Sew podcast has a fun episode all about bias tape if you’d like to know more.
 If you have any questions, leave a comment below.